 The first stop: The Coral Garden

 I put my fins on my feet, set my mask over my eyes and nose, made sure that the life vest was still on, and I jumped in the water.
+You can bring your own snorkeling gear, some people had their own masks.
+If you plan on buying gear you can check out the Globo Surf website to make sure the equipment you have you eyes on is high quality.
 As we were too many, we got divided into two smaller groups.
 I was assigned to Mario’s side, so I followed him, blindly, as I couldn’t see anything through my mask.
 It took me a while to realise that it wasn’t me but the mask.
 And I was a bit horrified when the answer to my “how can I clean my mask” question was “spit on it”.

 I did it though, just in time, as Mario dived into the reef and fast came back to the surface, followed by a massive eel.